Degri95/stock-analysis/README.md

-And now our refactored code excecution time
+And now our refactored codes excecution time

 ![Refactored script 2017](/Resources/VBA_Challenge_2017.PNG) ![Refactored script 2018](/Resources/VBA_Challenge_2018.PNG)

 Looking at the comparison we see the the refactored scripts time is **substantially** faster.
-Our refactored code runs over 7 times faster on my computer.
+The code now excecutes 7 times faster than the original.

 ## Summary

 ### Advantages of refactoring code:

--Refactoring code can significantly speed up your code and reduce memory usage.
+- Refactoring code can significantly speed up your code and reduce memory usage.
--A fresh pair of eyes or another perspective on code can be very helpful.
+- A fresh pair of eyes or another perspective on code can be very helpful.
--Finding unnecessary code and better algorithms can be done through refactoring.
+- Finding unnecessary code and better algorithms can be done through refactoring.

 In refactoring the VBA code we've sped up our excecution time and made it more readable.

 ### Disadvantages

--Refactoring code can lead to bugs and errors if not precise on changes being made -It can be very time consuming and stressful -Refactoring may be rushed if there's a deadline.
+- Refactoring code can lead to bugs and errors if not precise on changes being made
+- It can be very time consuming and stressful
+- Refactoring may be rushed if there's a deadline.

 The biggest disadvantage to refactoring the VBA code would be the potential for errors.
 All though Through testing I was able to confirm that all of the changes were successful.